simplyhexagonal/logger/README.md

 };
 ```

-Thn you would let Logger which transport to use for `LoggerTransportName.DISCORD`:
+Then you would let Logger know which transport to use for `LoggerTransportName.DISCORD`:

 ```ts
 const transports = {